Citation for this page in APA citation style. Close

 The Arrow of Time

-If the laws of nature are time symmetric, perhaps the arrow of time is to be found in the "initial" conditions, although this may be a circular concept, since "initial,"current," and "final" states are all defined with respect to time.
-Nevertheless, most physicists have assumed the universe must have begun in a highly ordered state and it has been "running down" (entropy or disorder increasing) ever since.
+If the laws of nature are time symmetric, perhaps the "arrow of time" is to be found in the "initial" conditions, although this may be a circular concept, since "initial,"current," and "final" states are all defined with respect to time.
+Since the dynamical laws are time reversible, scientists as early as Isaac Newton understood that one could calculate all the motions of a system by assuming "final conditions" and working backwards in time.

-Would time be reversed if we could make the entropy decrease?
+Would time itself be reversed if we could make the entropy decrease?
 That is unlikely, since entropy decrease anywhere (creating negative entropy or negentropy, a term coined by Leon Brillouin) must be accompanied by an increase elsewhere, to satisfy the second law.
 Otherwise we could use the local reduction in the entropy to build a perpetual motion machine.

 The fundamental question of information philosophy is cosmological and ultimately metaphysical.
 What is the process that creates information structures in the universe?